 Employee-referred candidates make up just 6.9% of total candidates but account for 40% of total hires. - Jobvite

-Let’s have a look at a theoretical proof, followed by an enterprise platform’s example on how they made the most of the purpose of the employee referral program to get the cream crowd.
+Let’s look at a theoretical proof, followed by an enterprise platform’s example on how they made the most of the purpose of the employee referral program to get the cream crowd.

 Employee Referrals bolster the Motivation Levels

-To back it up with theoretical proof, McClelland’s Theory of Motivation speaks volumes about how an employee feels the need for power, achievement, and affiliation within and outside the organization.
-With respect to the best employee referral program rewards, you, the employer, equip the employee’s arsenal with all the three intangible superpowers:
+McClelland’s Theory of Motivation speaks volumes about how an employee feels the need for power, achievement, and affiliation within and outside the organization to back it up with theoretical proof.
+Concerning the best employee referral program rewards, you, the employer, equip the employee’s arsenal with all the three intangible superpowers:

-- Sense of Achievement through the employee referral platforms which are a major selling point for employees to refer people in the first place
+- Sense of Achievement through the employee referral platforms, which are a significant selling point for employees to refer people in the first place

 Referrals bring jobs to the attention of people who aren’t actively looking, getting your company a fresh pair of eyes.

-Talking about hitting two birds with one stone, you get a terrific new hire (if it all goes right) and the referring employee walks back home happy that s/he will see their friend at work in the near future.
+Talking about hitting two birds with one stone, you get a terrific new hire (if it all goes right), and the referring employee walks back home happy that s/he will see their friend at work shortly.

 Advantages of Rewarding Employee Referrals

 Just the motivation of keeping the concerned employee in the loop won’t motivate them enough.
-Hence, what is an employee referral program if it doesn’t come with a rewarding structure so as to give the employees an extra kick?
+Hence, what is an employee referral program if it doesn’t have a rewarding structure to give the employees an extra kick?
 Here’s why:

 1. Reduced Recruitment Costs

-With the recruitment costs cut by quite a margin, the organization saves a considerable amount of financial resources.
-The right person literally walks up to the interview room holding the referring employee’s hand and a part of those saved costs can be reinvested in rewarding the referrer(s).
+With the recruitment costs cut by quite a margin, the organization saves many financial resources.
+The right person walks up to the interview room holding the referring employee’s hand, and a part of those committed costs can be reinvested in rewarding the referrer(s).

 2. Referrals take Less Time

 Employee referrals save time along with money.
-In fact, research from Glassdoor suggests that it takes an average of 23 days to hire a new employee in the United States and this would only increase.
-Employee referrals, however, reduce the time span; making monetary rewards an investment that pays back in time saved.
+Research from Glassdoor suggests that it takes an average of 23 days to hire a new employee in the United States, which would only increase.
+Employee referrals, however, reduce the period, making monetary rewards an investment that pays back in time saved.

 3. Referral Rewards ensure the Quality Factor